SotonLM/Data-Engineering/src/division_3_social/instructions.md

-The following are the instructions for data engineers in division 2 - general web and news.
+The following are the instructions for data engineers in division 3 - conversational and social.
-This document is nigh-complete, and you can probably crack on after skimming through.
+This one is also currently under development.

 Warning - this document was written based on the instructions for division 1, just because that was
     the first one I wrote.
 If there's any mention of academics or technical bs, you have the choice to let me know or ignore it.
+Additional Warning - this document was written based on the instructions for division 2, which is based
+    on division 1. **Same warning as above**.

 # **Main Task** - Create an automated pipeline for data collection